 It has been found that people fight their sleep to enjoy their favorite contents on phablets and laptops.
 When they form such habits, they cannot focus on their daily sleep schedule.
 This can cause lack of concentration and short attention span.
 Eyesore is another bad effect of exposure to smart screens.

 A casual photo or video sharing on social media can cause financial damage.
 On the face of it, this sounds impossible but after careful considerations, it has been noticed that fraudsters are closely following your social media profile pages to siphon money off your bank accounts.

 Financial Condition Exposed

-We happily upload our vacation photos on apps like Facebook, Flickr, and Instagram.
+We happily upload our vacation photos on apps like Facebook, Yahoo chat room, Flickr, and Instagram.
 When we upload photos, we tag our friends and family members.
 But burglars are the unwanted or uninvited viewers of our holiday snaps, which reveal our location and financial status as well.

 When we take pictures, we show our pricey fashion accessories, smartphones, jewelry, apparels, and luxury hotels where we stay.
 Criminals have sharp eyes and notice every detail that gives them a hint.
 In our absence, they may break into our house to rob our valuables and cash.